Making A Complaint

 Just want to express your concern?

-If you just want to express your concern to the broadcaster rather than make a formal complaint, you should phone them or write to them.
+If you just want to express your concern to the broadcaster rather than make a formal complaint, you should phone them or send them an email or letter.

 What happens to complaints to broadcasters?